A Transit Vision for the I-270 Corridor

 Why Transit?

 Widening the highway won't get rid of congestion, despite the enormous cost-the last time I-270 was widened, traffic was as bad as ever in less than ten years.
 And it won't do anything about traffic on overcrowded local roads.
-Investing in a transit vision will:- Get commuters to work without the pain of fighting traffic.
+Investing in a transit vision will:

 What Now?